hendrikvanantwerpen/github-relations-viz/README.md

 type parameters of the collections we get (e.g. the key and value type of map).
 This allowed us to completely infer multoids that go several levels deep.
 We created general multoids for maps, sets, sequences and tuples.

+There are situations where conflicts can occur.
+E.g. the Tuple2Multoid and the Tuple2Monoid both match when the tuple values are Monoids.
+Haven't found a way to resolve this automatically yet.
+You'll have to pick one by hand.

 Performance of the final solution is very close to using handwritten folds.